deadlydog/PowerShell.ScriptModuleRepositoryTemplate/ReadMe.md

 # PowerShell Script Module Repository Template

-A template repository and module for creating new PowerShell module repos quickly with boilerplate files and CI/CD workflows already defined.
+A template repository and module for creating new PowerShell script module repos quickly with boilerplate files and CI/CD workflows already defined.

 ## ✨ Features

 Use this repo template or module for your new git repository to get the following features out-of-the-box:

-- GitHub Actions workflows or Azure DevOps Pipelines YAML files that:
+- GitHub Actions workflows (Azure DevOps Pipelines YAML support coming soon) that:
   - Publish a prerelease version on every commit to the `main` branch, and a stable version once manually approved.
     - Can also manually trigger deployments of feature branches.
   - Version the module.